Scaling law of the drag force in dense granular media: Results and Analysis

 All the results presented in this subsection are based on the simulations for the system II.
 We have performed the simulations at depths $h/d=10$, $25$, $45$, $50$, $55$, $60$, and $65$ from the free surface in negative $z$-direction with the intruder diameter $D=4.0 d$ in a much larger system of dimensions $80d\times 40d\times 80d$.
 The value of $\mu$ is fixed to be $0.5$, and all the other parameters such as $K_n, K_t, \gamma_n, \gamma_t$ are the same as mentioned in the simulation methodology section for the most of arguments in this subsection.
 Based on Fig.\ \ref{fig:height_drag}, we have confirmed that the onset of the different drag regimes starts at roughly the identical Froude numbers as before.
-It is reasonable that if there are insufficient numbers of granular layers above the intruder, the drag may not undergo a regime change and the quadratic regime may start quicker as has been seen in Ref.\ \cite{potiguar13} for a two-dimensional system.
+It is reasonable that if there are insufficient numbers of granular layers above the intruder, the drag may undergo a regime change differently and the quadratic regime may start quicker as has been seen in Ref.\ \cite{potiguar13} for a two-dimensional system.
 However, if the intruder is located sufficiently deep from the free surface, Froude number at which crossover between the regimes happens, seems to be almost independent of the depth.
 Therefore, we expect the effect of the depth appears as the yield force.
-Then, we also study the scaling factor $(D+d)^{\phi_\mu}$ for various $h$ and $D$ to confirm that $\phi_\mu$ is independent of the depth.